savelee/leeboonstra-new/blog/source/_posts/integrating-dialogflow-with-a-headless-cms.md

 I often get the question, why does Dialogflow not have a CMS?
 So non-techy people can modify webhook fulfillment answers, without having to train models or use the Dialogflow console.
 The thing is, Dialogflow can be integrated with anything you like.

-In [my Dialogflow, Django, Angular example](https://github.com/savelee/kube-django-ng/) I am using Django as a CMS to import user accounts.
-In fact, I am using the Django Rest module, to communicate with Django via a Rest API.

 In this tutorial I will make use of a headless CMS; [Sanity](https://www.sanity.io/).

 <!--more-->

 You can use any CMS, even Wordpress, but it makes things easier when there are (out of the box) REST APIs to use.
 This is what a headless CMS can do really well.
 It detaches the content from a webpage in order to reuse it in various contexts such as Mobile Apps or Chatbots.

+In [my Dialogflow, Django, Angular example](https://github.com/savelee/kube-django-ng/) I am using Django as a CMS to import user accounts.
+In fact, I am using the Django Rest module, to communicate with Django via a Rest API.

+In this tutorial I will make use of a headless CMS; [Sanity](https://www.sanity.io/).

 ### **Dialogflow**